Oliver-Tommy/hackathon-1/README.md

 - **Feature 2:** Username: The username displays above the question being asked.
 - **Feature 3:** Answer buttons: These are responsive and displayed beneath the question.
 - **Feature 4:** Feedback form: There is a link to the form and the form is styled to match the rest of the game.
-- **Feature 5:** Multiple choice questions: These are sources from an API.
+- **Feature 5:** Multiple choice questions: These are sourced from an API.
 - **Feature 6:** Strong visual theme: This is displayed in the design choices for the text and colour scheme and the surrounding story helps create the required atmosphere.
 - **Feature 7:** Answer feedback: The responsive buttons change colour according to which answer is correct.
 - **Feature 8:** Points system: The points system is connected to the question responses and is displayed on the scoreboard.
-- **Feature 9:** How to play: The rules are explainhed to the user within the game.
+- **Feature 9:** How to play: The rules are explained to the user within the game.

 ### Advanced Features (Should-Haves)